TsKyrk/pyexewrap/MSIX_COMPATIBILITY.md

 </Application>
 ```

-When this package is installed, Windows bypasses the registry entirely for `.py` double-clicks
+When this package is installed, Windows bypasses the registry entirely for `.py` double-clicks.
-and invokes the application declared in the manifest — directly launching `python.exe` with the
-clicked file as argument:
+The App Model takes priority over the entire registry ftype mechanism — meaning all changes made
+by `winpyfiles` (ftype, assoc, shell\open\command) have **no effect** on double-click behavior.

+**However**, according to the [Python 3.14 documentation](https://docs.python.org/3.14/using/windows.html),
+the MSIX Install Manager **does** include its own launcher that reads shebang lines:

+> *"Both the modern Install Manager and deprecated launcher support Unix-style shebang lines."*

+This means the chain with MSIX is likely:

 ```
 Double-click on script.py
-  → Windows App Model reads appxmanifest.xml           ← bypasses registry
+  → Windows App Model reads appxmanifest.xml           ← bypasses registry ftype → launches MSIX py.exe "script.py"                   ← MSIX launcher, not C:\Windows\py.exe
+  → py.exe reads the shebang: #!/usr/bin/env python -m pyexewrap
-  → launches python.exe script.py directly             ← py.exe is skipped
+  → py.exe invokes: python.exe -m pyexewrap script.py
-  → python.exe sees #! as a comment, ignores shebang   ← pyexewrap is never called → script runs without pyexewrap
+  → python.exe searches for pyexewrap in its environment ← possible failure point
 ```

-The consequence: **all registry changes made by `winpyfiles` (ftype, assoc, shell\open\command)
-have no effect** as long as the MSIX package is installed.
-The App Model takes priority over the
-entire registry ftype mechanism.
+The shebang itself is probably read correctly.
+The likely failure point is that
+**`python -m pyexewrap` fails because pyexewrap is not visible in the MSIX Python environment**.
+The MSIX Python may have partial isolation from the system `PYTHONPATH`, meaning the
+`add_to_pythonpath.py` installation step has no effect on it.

+This hypothesis has not been confirmed by testing — further investigation is needed.

-## Why `winpyfiles` cannot override this
+## Why `winpyfiles` cannot override the file association

 `winpyfiles set-command` writes to `HKCU\Software\Classes\<ProgID>\shell\open\command`.
 This
 works for classic (non-MSIX) file associations.
 For MSIX-registered file types, the App Model
 activation reads `appxmanifest.xml` directly — it does not go through `shell\open\command` at
 all.
-Even writing to the AppX ProgID keys in HKCU (`AppX...`) has no effect on what is actually
+Even writing to the AppX ProgID keys in HKCU (`AppX...`) has no effect on what application
-executed when the file is opened.
+is activated when the file is opened.

 ## Detection and resolution